 2.3.
-Atom probe tomography analysis
+Atom Probe Tomography Analysis

-Specimens to be characterised using atom probe tomography (APT) were prepared from the undeformed head region of the broken (tested) tensile test specimen using a focused ion beam technique [14].
+Specimens to be characterised using atom probe tomography (APT) were prepared from the undeformed head region of the broken (tested) tensile test specimen using a focused ion beam technique [15].
 Data was acquired on a CAMECA Instruments LEAP 4000X HR local electrode atom probe located at the Center for Nanophase Materials Science (CNMS) at ORNL.
-All data was collected using pulsed laser mode, with a base temperature of 50 K, pulse frequency of 10 kHz, pulse energy of 50 pJ, and an evaporation rate of 0.005 ions per pulse.
-Reconstructions of the obtained data was performed using CAMECA's Integrated Visualization and Analysis Software, IVAS, version 3.6.12 software, using a reverse point projection method based on atom probe crystallography.
-[15]
+All data was collected using pulsed laser mode, with a base temperature of 50 K, pulse frequency of 100 kHz, pulse energy of 50 pJ, and an evaporation rate of 0.005 ions per pulse.
+Reconstructions of the obtained data was performed using IVAS 3.6.12 software, using a reverse point projection method based on atom probe crystallography.
+[16]

-Precipitates were highlighted using a composition isosurface based on the Re and Os peaks assigned in the mass-tocharge-state spectrum, and the atoms contained within that composition isosurface were extracted using IVAS in a .pos file format.
-This file format contains the 3-dimensional positions of each individual ion (as x, y, and z), and the massto-charge-state ratio.
-Compositions of the matrix and the exported composition isosurfaces were determined from the .pos file using a peak deconvolution method [16] using the isotopic abundances given by the inventory calculations (as described above) rather than the natural isotopic abundances.
-The manual decomposition of the non-natural abundance peaks followed the equation given in equation (1) where A_i is the actual total number of counts for an unknown ion, i; M_i is the measured counts of the ranged ion j; f{ii} is the isotopic abundance that isotype i has in the range j; and α{ii} is the unknown fractions of the ions in range j that are of type i [16].
+Precipitates were highlighted using a composition isosurface based on the Re and Os peaks assigned in the mass-to-charge-state spectrum, and the atoms contained within that composition isosurface were extracted using IVAS in a \.pos file format.
+This file format contains the 3-dimensional positions of each individual ion (as x, y, and z), and the mass-to-charge-state ratio.
+Compositions of the matrix and the exported composition isosurfaces were determined from the \.pos file using a peak deconvolution method [17] using the isotopic abundances given by the inventory calculations (as described above) rather than the natural isotopic abundances.
+The manual decomposition of the non-natural abundance peaks followed the equation given in Equation 1 where $A_i$ is the actual total number of counts for an unknown ion, i; $M_j$ is the measured counts of the ranged ion j; $f{ij}$ is the isotopic abundance that isotype i has in the range j; and $\alpha{ij}$ is the unknown fractions of the ions in range j that are of type i.
+[17]

-$$f{ij}A_i = \alpha{ij}M_j \tag{1}$$
+$$f{ij}A_i = \alpha{ij}M_i \tag{1}$$

-3. Results and discussion
+3. Results & Discussion

-The reconstructed atom maps for both the low dose (0.1 dpa) and high dose (1.8 dpa) are shown in figure 2.
+The reconstructed atom maps for both the low dose (0.1 dpa) and high dose (1.8 dpa) are shown in Figure 2.
 In both cases, isocomposition surfaces are used to reveal the presence of nanoscale clusters/precipitates in the bulk material.
-For the low dose specimen shown in figure 2(a), a 1 at.% ReOs isocomposition surface reveals the presence of nanoscale spherical clusters randomly distributed throughout the matrix; the higher dose specimen (figure 2(b), 12 at.% ReOs) reveals a complex network of rod- and ribbon-like precipitates.
+For the low dose specimen shown in Figure 2a, a 1 at.% ReOs isocomposition surface reveals the presence of nanoscale spherical clusters randomly distributed throughout the matrix; the higher dose specimen (Figure 2b, 12 at.% ReOs) reveals a complex network of rod- and ribbon-like precipitates.